gschmutz/kafka-workshop/04d-working-with-jsonschema-and-java/README.md

 ## Register in Schema Registry using Maven

 In the test above, the Avro schema has been registered in the schema registry when starting the Producer for the first time.
-To register an Avro schema through Maven automatically, you can use the following Maven plugin.
+To register an JSON schema through Maven automatically, you can use the `kafka-schema-registry-maven-plugin` Maven plugin.

 Add the following definition to the `pom.xml`.